learn-academy-2023-echo/week-3-assessment-bktran/interview-questions.md

 div tag will that up the full witdth available and typically used as a container. span tag is inline element that takes up as much width as it needs.

 Researched answer:
+A div elemnt is used for block-level organization and styling of page elements, whereas a span elemt is used for inline organization and styling.

 ## Looking Ahead: Terms for Next Week

-1. Object-oriented programming: Programming with object-based models.
+1. Object-oriented programming: Programming with object-based models where each object has its own characteristics

-2. Ruby: A back-end language
+2. Ruby: A dynamic and object-oriented language

-3. Implicit return:
+3. Implicit return: A behavior where a return is expected but without explicitly using the return keyword

-4. Ruby blocks:
+4. Ruby blocks: A chunk of code that executes a logic

-5. Ruby hashes:
+5. Ruby hashes: similar to objects in javascript where there's a key-value pair involved.